hseera/cloudwatch-dashboard-builder/README.md

 # CloudWatch Dashboard Builder ![Language Python](https://img.shields.io/badge/%20Language-python-blue.svg) [![Apache License](http://img.shields.io/badge/License-Apache-blue.png)](LICENSE) [![GitHub Last Commits](https://img.shields.io/github/last-commit/hseera/cloudwatch-dashboard-builder.svg)](https://github.com/hseera/cloudwatch-dashboard-builder/commits/) [![GitHub Size](https://img.shields.io/github/repo-size/hseera/cloudwatch-dashboard-builder.svg)](https://github.com/hseera/cloudwatch-dashboard-builder/)

-Generate a time-series metrics CloudWatch dashboard template from different AWS Namespaces.
-Metric query can include sql expressions too.
-A useful and handy tool for SRE, Performance Engineers and DevOps working with AWS services.
+The CloudWatch Dashboard Builder is a useful and convenient tool for individuals such as Site Reliability Engineers (SREs), Performance Engineers, and DevOps professionals who work with AWS services.
+It enables the generation of the CloudWatch dashboard template from various AWS Namespaces.
+The metric query for different AWS namespaces can be in the SQL expression form too.

 ![Cloudwatch-dashboard-builder](https://user-images.githubusercontent.com/59352356/212447790-8891e0c1-a61f-4e62-8868-9aa28512c544.gif)

 <!-- ![Alt text](/images/cloudwatch-dashboard.png?raw=true "CloudWatch Dashboard Builder")-->

 # Background
-For over five years, I have been using the AWS CloudWatch service for monitoring and troubleshooting application performance.
-Over that period, I have developed different Cloudwatch metric queries to help me quickly create CloudWatch dashboards or widgets for different AWS services.
+For a period of over five years, I have employed the AWS CloudWatch service for the purpose of monitoring and troubleshooting the performance of applications.
+Throughout this duration, I have devised various CloudWatch metric queries to facilitate the rapid creation of CloudWatch dashboards for various AWS services.

-In the beginning, I used to write these queries in a notepad.
-From time to time, I would refer them to create a CloudWatch dashboard or widget if I needed them for a new project, client, or application.
-I occasionally lacked access to CloudWatch, so I had to ask a colleague to create a widget or dashboard.
-Before requesting them, I had to transform the query into JSON format.
-These reasons led me to create a tool for building CloudWatch dashboards.
+Initially, I would document these queries in a notepad, and refer to them as necessary when creating CloudWatch dashboards for new projects, clients, or applications.
+On occasion, I would not have access to CloudWatch, necessitating that I request a colleague to create a widget or dashboard.
+Prior to making such requests, it was necessary for me to convert the query into JSON format.
+Due to these factors, I developed a tool for constructing CloudWatch dashboards.

-The CloudWatch Dashboard Builder gives you the capability to generate a time series dashboard template from various predefined metric queries that come with the tool or a custom ones.
-SQL expressions can be used in metric queries too.
-Also you can create the dashboard directly from the tool or copy the JSON and create it through the console/CLI.
-A useful tool to have if you work in Observability space and with AWS services.
+The CloudWatch Dashboard Builder grants the capability to generate a time series dashboard template from a selection of predefined metric queries that are included with the tool, or custom ones.
+The use of SQL expressions in metric queries is also supported.
+Additionally, the dashboard can be created directly from the tool, or the JSON can be copied and the dashboard created through the console or CLI.
+This is a valuable tool for those who work in the realm of observability and utilize AWS services.

 ## Features
 - Customizable Namespace template